tguilment/2023MSBarcodeRR3/README.md

 To run the GUI script, you need to install PySide6

-Eevry FASTA files in the selected folder will be processed and the corresponding files with trimmed and removed sequences will be created in the same folder
+Every FASTA files in the selected folder will be processed and the corresponding files with trimmed and removed sequences will be created in the same folder

 ## Contributing
 If you would like to contribute to this script, please feel free to submit a pull request or write at thomas.guilment@gmail.com.